gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks from the Protection Engine.
 Plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

-When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO chunk Handler will receive Control chunks and Data chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO chunk Handler will receive Control chunks and Data chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.

-That plain payload will be sent to the Protection Engine in use for that specific Association, the Protection Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.
+That plain payload will be sent to the Protection Engine in use for that specific association, the Protection Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.